Welcome from WCC Strategic Director for Communities Mark Ryder

-Hello and welcome to the June edition of Warwickshire Means Business.
+Hello and welcome to November’s Warwickshire Means Business.

 Where has the year gone?
 Time has absolutely flown by but, as you will see in this edition, a lot of work has been going on not only in supporting businesses to survive in the post lockdown downturn but also in supporting businesses emerge with sustainable futures.